Kevinle76/Charity-Funding-Predictor/Analysis.md

  * What variable(s) should be removed from the input data because they are neither targets nor features?

-The dataset removed any irrelevant information; therefore, EIN and NAME were dropped from the model.
+The dataset removed any irrelevant information.
+So, EIN and NAME were dropped from the model.
 The remaining columns were considered features for the model.
 Although NAME was added back in the second test.
-CLASSIFICATION and APPLICATION_TYPE was replaced with ‘Other due to high fluctuation.
+CLASSIFICATION and APPLICATION_TYPE was replaced by Other due to high fluctuation.

 The data was split into training and testing sets of data.
-The target variable for the model is “IS_SUCCESSFUL” and is verified by the value, 1 was considered yes and 0 was no. APPLICATION data was analyzed, and CLASSIFICATION’s value was used for binning.
+The target variable for the model is “IS_SUCCESSFUL” and is verified by the value, 1 was considered yes and 0 was no.

+APPLICATION data was analyzed, and CLASSIFICATION’s value was used for binning.
 Each unique value used several data point as a cutoff point to bin “rare” categorical variables together in a new value, ‘Other’.

 Afterwards checked to see if binning was successful.
 Categorical variables were encoded by ‘pd.get_dummies().